 - This material was produced in part by the Maryland Crime Victims' Resource Center, Inc. under award #2010-VF-GX-K030, awarded by the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.

-Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, these materials including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided.
+Neither the U.S. Department of Justice nor any of its components run, control, are responsible for, or necessarily endorse, these materials.
+This includes, without limitation, its content, technical setup, and policies, and any services or tools provided.

 NOTE TO USERS OF CHROME and FIREFOX: The backspace button does not work to delete or modify answers in these interactive interviews.
-You must use arrows or your mouse to highlight the information you need to change.
+You must use arrows or your mouse to highlight the info you need to change.
 Then use the delete key to remove letters, before you can change information.
-This problem is not experienced in Explorer.
+This problem is not faced in Explorer.

-For more information on the project or regarding identity theft, you can go to identitytheftnetwork.org
+For more info on the project or about identity theft, you can go to identitytheftnetwork.org

 Letter to Creditor

-You will also need to provide a copy of your proof of your identity.
+- You will also need to give a copy of your proof of your identity.

 Letter to Debt Collector